subsquid/docs/docs/sdk/tutorials/file-parquet.md

 * writes the decoded information to the corresponding table (parquet file)

-To better understand how data is transformed, and how the other functions are defined as well, it's advised to [browse the repository](https://github.com/subsquid-labs/squid-parquet-storage/tree/main/src/mappings) (link out of date) and inspect the code.
-Be sure to check the [`utils`](https://github.com/subsquid-labs/squid-parquet-storage/tree/main/src/utils) (link out of date) folder as well, as there are some auxiliary files and functions used in the mapping logic.
+To better understand how data is transformed, and how the other functions are defined as well, it's advised to [browse the repository](https://github.com/subsquid-labs/squid-parquet-storage/tree/main/src/mappings) and inspect the code.
+Be sure to check the [`utils`](https://github.com/subsquid-labs/squid-parquet-storage/tree/main/src/utils) folder as well, as there are some auxiliary files and functions used in the mapping logic.

 ### Launch the project